Seeing elk firsthand is undoubtedly the highlight of any visit to Pennsylvania Elk Country.

 Here are a few pointers designed to make your Elk Country visit more enjoyable and rewarding.

 ** Pets and elk don't mix, so please leave your pets at home... for their safety.

 Fall.
-During mating season, bulk elk can often be seen at the forest edge preparing to battle other males for the right to mate.
+During mating season, bull elk can often be seen at the forest edge preparing to battle other males for the right to mate.